 Attn: Felicia Stephens

 All requests will be processed within a 30-day period by the Integrative Medicine Education Committee.
 Once the committee approves the request, the applicant will receive detailed information and forms for the application process.
 This paperwork along with all required documents will then be submitted to MD Anderson's Trainee and Alumni Affairs Office.
-These applications can take up to 45 days to process.
+The application process may take up to 45 days.